 Ambrose Early Learning provides educational services for children aged 3 to 5 with opportunities to maximise their potential and develop a foundation for future learning success through the implementation of an engaging learning program.

 Our learning program is guided by the Being Belonging Becoming: The Early Years Learning Framework for Australia, and the practices of Reggio Emilia; incorporating each child’s strengths, needs and interests and provides children with the opportunity to play, explore and develop within our stimulating learning environments.

-Ambrose Early Learning services are co-located with Catholic Primary Schools and have strong connections with the school community.
+Ambrose Early Learning Centres are co-located with Catholic Primary Schools and have strong connections with the school community.

 Ambrose children enjoy regular school experiences such as visits to the library, meeting Kindergarten teachers and joining school events and activities.
 This connection helps children develop confidence and provides a foundation for a smooth transition to Primary School.

 Our services are faith based and built on Catholic values.
 All our services are inclusive, caring and open to all families regardless religion or the Primary School that your child will attend.

 - Traditional Preschool – providing a comprehensive preschool program within school hours and within school terms; and